The current Data Collection System (DCS) coverage is supported by Meteosat-11 and -8, and will also be on the future Meteosat Third Generation.

 DCS processing and distribution

-Data is processed and distributed to the user via these mechanisms (Figure 2 (above) shows the DCP data flows):
+Data is processed and distributed to the user via these mechanisms (Figure 1 (top right) shows the DCP data flows):

 EUMETCast — Comms Satellite Multicast, which covers Europe and Africa.